tobiasnowacki/markdown-cv/index.md

 `2017-2020`
 __Economic and Social Research Council and Nuffield College__.

 Studentship for tuition fees (full) and full maintenance stipend

 `2016`
 __Studienstiftung des deutschen Volkes__.

 Studentship for tuition fees (partial) and monthly stipend

 `2015`
 __Undergraduate Awards__.

-Essay Competition in Dublin, Ireland. \\
+Essay Competition in Dublin, Ireland.

-Participation stipend by Warwick (€1,050)
+- Participation stipend by Warwick (€1,050)
-Honourable Mention
+- Honourable Mention in Essay Competition

 `2015`
 __Undergraduate Research Support Scheme__

 £760 grant for 'Party Competition in Sub-Saharan Africa'

 ## Conferences and Presentations